xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/fails/fail4/README.md

 }
 ```

-There would be no problems anymore:
+There would be no problems anymore `fail4Fix  --configuration-cache --configuration-cache-problems=warn`:

 ```
 Calculating task graph as no cached configuration is available for tasks: fail4Fix